 For the processed foods that you do end up purchasing, be sure to carefully read the labels for sugar content and artificial sweeteners.

-Use the all natural sugar alternatives in moderation as you make the transition, and then minimize those as well.
+Use the all-natural alternatives in moderation as you make the transition, and then minimize those as well.

 Always be prepared.
 Never leave home without a snack.
 Never put yourself in a situation where you aren’t in control of your food.
 I stash extra food at work and in my purse.